PierreMishra/portfolio/README.md

 ## Water Budget Navigator (in progress)
 #### Web app development | R Shiny, JavaScript, HTML, CSS, SPARQL | [Link](https://internetofwater.shinyapps.io/WaterBudgetNavigator/)
-* Develop an interactive tool for Internet of Water to visualize the relationship among different components, estimation methods, parameters and data sources of water budget framework across different states
+* Develop an interactive tool to visualize the relationships among different components, estimation methods, parameters and data sources of water budget framework across different states
-* Query RDF databases of water budget frameworks across states using SPARQL (Structured Protocol and RDF Query Language) to feed data into the web app
+* Query RDF databases of water budget frameworks using SPARQL (Structured Protocol and RDF Query Language) to feed data into the web app
 * Wrangle nested JSON file obtained through SPARQL and curate reproducible D3 interactive visualizations in JavaScript
 * Output D3.js visualizations by states, components and data sources based on user input using R Shiny and HTML
 * Dynamically summarize flow information and inter-state relationship of each component and link each water budget term to its unique resource identifier via hyperlink